merill/merill.github.io/_posts/2022-04-08-azuread-restricted-access-guest-permission-level.md

 ![Screenshot of PowerShell cmdlets to get-azureadgroupmember, get-azureaduser cmdlets returning Request denied error messages.](https://pbs.twimg.com/media/FO0evtVaIAEIdjN?format=jpg&name=large)

 This doc has a neat table summarizing the different access levels.
-[Default user permissions - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions)
+[Default user permissions - Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions)

-To learn more about the restricted permission, supported apps and config details see [Restrict guest user access permissions - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/users-restrict-guest-permissions)[](https://t.co/AlEacJkshV)
+To learn more about the restricted permission, supported apps and config details see [Restrict guest user access permissions - Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/users-restrict-guest-permissions)

 If you want to learn how to restrict PowerShell access for guests while staying with 'Limited access', that's a post for another day.

-BTW In Teams:
+BTW In Teams

 Limited Access = Guests can search any user in the tenant by UPN/email and chat with them.

 Restricted Access = Guests can only search and chat with users that are in the team/group(s) they have been invited to.
 They cannot lookup & chat with other users in the tenant